How Your LLC Will Be Taxed

-You only pay federal income tax on your Florida LLC profits that you take out of the business, less certain deductions and allowances.
-This includes your tax-free amount, plus LLC business expenses and other deductions for areas such as healthcare and some retirement plans.
-Speak to your accountant for more information.
+You only pay federal income tax on profits you receive from the business, minus certain deductions and allowances.
+This includes your tax-free amount, plus business expenses and other deductions for things such as healthcare and some retirement plans.

 If you pay employees, there are some slightly different tax implications.
-Speak to your accountant to get clear guidance for your own unique situation.
+Speak to your accountant to get clear guidance for your unique situation.

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Depending on the industry you are in, your Florida LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
+Depending on your industry, your LLC may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on the fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Most Florida LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
 The most common types of estimated tax are: